neelchauhan/www.neelc.org-pelican/content/pages/projects.md

 ## Previous Projects

-Keep in mind that I may do infrequent work on these projects.
+Keep in mind that I may do sporadic work on these projects.

 ### TorNova